OpenGeoMetadata/opengeometadata.github.io/docs/reference/index.md

 # Reference

-Our reference guides describe the technical aspects of OpenGeoMetadata including:
+Our reference guides provide metadata charts and tables including:

 ### [__Schemas:__ Documentation of each metadata field](../ogm-aardvark)